ArturoAP/arturoap.github.io/articles/eleventy-githubpages.md

 ## Eleventy

-Now that our repo has been configured we have to tell Eleventy where to put our static pages, to do so we have to head over to `.eleventy.js` and modify/add the output configuration:
+Now that our repo has been configured we have to tell Eleventy where to put our static pages, to do so we head over to `.eleventy.js` and modify/add the output configuration:

 ``` js/6
 module.exports = function(eleventyConfig) {